Window Mullions and Transoms

-The key difference between a transom and a mullion is the direction of their alignment on a window, but both mullions and transoms provide additional aesthetics and divide a window’s pane of glass into smaller sections.
+The key difference between a transom and a mullion is the direction of their alignment on a window, but both mullions and transoms provide additional aesthetics to divide a window’s pane of glass into smaller sections.

 What is a window mullion?

-A window mullion is a vertical beam that divides a window into glass units.
+A window mullion is a vertical beam that divides a window into smaller glass units.
 The purpose of a window on a mullion is to provide support to the glazing of a window, but they may also be required to provide structural support to a window arch.
 When used to support glazing, window mullions are often paired with transoms for extra support.

 What is a window transom?

 A transom is a horizontal beam that is paired with a mullion that divides a window’s upper part into additional lights.
 When transoms are positioned, generally they will be placed above head height to avoid obstructing the view from a window.

 Why do my windows need mullions and transoms?